 The District was created by the state constitution and is part of the state system of public education operated under the general direction and control of the State Board of Education.
 Established in 1915, the District is governed by nine elected members.
 The appointed Superintendent of Schools serves as executive officer of the District.
-As of November 22, 2016, the Board members are: Abby M. Freedman, Chair; Nora Rupert, Vice Chair; Robin Bartleman, Heather P. Brinkworth, Patricia Good, Donna P. Korn, Laurie Rich Levinson, Ann Murray, and Dr. Rosalind Osgood.
+As of November 22, 2016, the Board members were: Dr. Rosalind Osgood, Chair; Abby M. Freedman, Vice Chair; Robin Bartleman, Heather P. Brinkworth, Patricia Good, Donna P. Korn, Laurie Rich Levinson, Ann Murray, and Nora Rupert.
 The CAFR includes all funds of the District, the Broward School Board Leasing Corporation, as well as the Broward Education Foundation and charter schools, which are reported discretely as component units, thus all combined comprise the reporting entity.